-PART SIX CONFERENCES
+PART SEVEN -- CONFERENCES

-¶601.
+¶ 701.
 THE CONFERENCE SYSTEM.
 Beginning in 1744 when John Wesley first met with his brother Charles and a few other clergymen to consider "how we should proceed to save our own souls and those that heard us," the principal expression of connectionalism within Methodism has historically been within its conference system.
 The agenda for the first conference was a simple one: "1.
 What to teach, 2.
 How to teach, and 3.
-What to do, that is, how to regulate our doctrine, discipline, and practice," and the agenda for that and subsequent meetings was generally expressed in a question and answer format.

-Organized at multiple levels -- charge conferences, district conferences, annual conferences, regional conferences, and a general conference -- the conference system is at the spiritual center of Methodism and refers not simply to a meeting and the decisions that may be made in such a setting, but both to the act of gathering together in holy conferencing, and to the persons themselves who do so.
+What to do, that is, how to regulate our doctrine, discipline, and practice," and the agenda for that and subsequent meetings was generally expressed in a question-and-answer format.
+Organized at multiple levels -- charge conferences, district conferences, annual conferences, and a general conference -- the conference system is at the spiritual center of Methodism and refers not simply to a meeting and the decisions that may be made in such a setting, but both to the act of gathering together in holy conferencing and to the persons themselves who do so.
 The conference system provides for collective discernment and collective decision-making as the governing principle of our church polity (Proverbs 15:22, Acts 15:1-35).

 Section 1.
-The Convening General Conference
+The General Conference

-- ¶ 603.
+- ¶ 702.
 BOOK OF DOCTRINES AND DISCIPLINE.
 1. Translation.
-All actions of the convening General Conference, including this Transitional Book of Doctrines and Discipline, shall be translated at general church expense into the official languages of any part of the Global Methodist Church.
+All actions of the General Conference, including this Book of Doctrines and Discipline, shall be translated at general church expense into the official languages of any part of the Global Methodist Church.
 This material shall also be available in digital form. - 2.
 Adaptability.
 All provisions of the Book of Doctrines and Discipline shall be generally applicable to all geographic, national, and cultural parts of the church.
-The adaptability of any provisions shall be written into the provisions themselves in order to be recognized as valid. - ¶ 604.
+The adaptability of any provisions shall be written into the provisions themselves in order to be recognized as valid. - ¶ 703.
 POWERS.
-The convening General Conference shall have full legislative power over all matters that are distinctly connectional, including, but not limited to: - 1.
-Adopt a constitution for the Global Methodist Church. - 2.
+The General Conference shall have full legislative power over all matters that are distinctly connectional, including, but not limited to: - 1.
+Adopt a constitution for the Global Methodist Church and amendments to such constitution. - 2.
 Ensure the mission of the church is kept foremost by all of the ministries, agencies, clergy, laity, and officers of the Global Methodist Church.
-In doing so, the convening General Conference shall remember that disciples of Jesus are made at the level of the local church.
-The convening General Conference shall endeavor to keep as many resources at the local church level as possible, so that the mission of the Global Methodist Church can be achieved. - 3.
+In doing so, the General Conference shall remember that disciples of Jesus are made at the level of the local church.
+The General Conference shall endeavor to keep as many resources at the local church level as possible, so that the mission of the Global Methodist Church can be achieved. - 3.
 Define the qualifications, duties, and responsibilities of those who serve as deacons, elders, supply pastors, and other leaders within the Global Methodist Church. - 4.
 Establish the qualifications, duties, and responsibilities of church membership, which shall be open to all who believe, irrespective of race, color, ethnic or tribal identity, gender, or disability. - 5.
 Define the qualifications, duties, and responsibilities of the episcopacy and provide for their selection, continuance, and discontinuance.
-All bishops shall be accountable to the general church through the provisions of Part Eight (Judicial Administration) of this Transitional Book of Doctrines and Disciplines. - 6.
-Determine the powers of regional, annual, district, and church/charge conferences and other connectional associations within the Global Methodist Church, providing as appropriate for each such body to adapt structures that may best maximize their mission. - 7.
-Determine the boundaries of regional conferences, and where there are no regional conferences, to determine the boundaries of annual conferences. - 8.
-Establish and give oversight to such general boards, program agencies, or commissions and to form ministry partnerships as shall be deemed necessary for strengthening and promoting the mission of the Global Methodist Church through the local church. - 9.
-Determine a program for raising and distributing the funds that are necessary for the work of the Church. - 10.
-Fix the ratio of representation to the General and any regional conferences, based upon the number of professing members in each annual conference and region, and other factors determined by the General Conference. - 11.
-Approve and revise music resources and worship rituals of the Global Methodist Church, providing for variations as shall be most helpful to particular contexts worldwide, including making such resources available digitally. - 12.
-Provide a judicial system mandating uniform processes and procedures and protecting the rights of all those within the Global Methodist Church.
+All bishops shall be accountable to the general church through the provisions of Part Nine (Judicial Administration) of this Book of Doctrines and Disciplines.